|Year of production (circa)

 We are happy to bring this highly desirable watch to market.
 This is the Ref.
-116520 Rolex Daytona in white.
+116520 Rolex Daytona in black.

 It is the first generation of Daytona to feature an in-house Rolex caliber.
 Previous generations were fitted with Valjoux and Zenith calibers, so this Daytona marks a big step for the brand.

-This specimen from 2004 is executed in all steel, and fitted with a sporty white dial.
-Sometimes Rolex has a few errors in printing dials.
-If you take a look at the word Chronograph you see there is a gap between R and Aph.
-Called an APH dial, shortly made.
+This specimen from 2005 is executed in all steel, and fitted with a chique black dial.
 It is a perfect everyday sports watch from the crown, and highly sought-after these days.

-It comes on the original Oyster bracelet, with the original box and Rolex service papers from 2018.
+It comes on the original Oyster bracelet and with the original box.

 Got your attention?
 We’re here to help.